-- ✓ Identify timeline for site-visits.
-(See Timeline for Self-Reflection/PGP/Site Visits above) - ✓ Describe conference expectations following site visits. - ✓ Describe site-visit connections to Principal Performance Standards. - ✓ Describe how late hires will be addressed. - ✓ Describe how the evidences of site-visits will be documented. - Site-visits conducted twice during the instructional year, regardless of hire date, will be documented on the district-approved observation/site visit conference form PPGES-2. - During the post-visit conference professional growth plan progress, evidence toward Principal Performance Standards, as well as student growth goal monitoring will be reviewed. - The template, adapted from the form provided by the state, will be used during the conferences and mid-year review to guide and document the reflections and any modifications to the plan.
+- Site-visits/observations conducted twice during the instructional year, regardless of hire date, will be documented on the district-approved observation/site visit conference form - PPGES-2. - During the post-visit conference professional growth plan progress, evidence toward Principal Performance Standards, as well as student growth goal monitoring will be reviewed. - A district-approved form will be used during the conferences and mid-year review to guide and document the reflections and any modifications to the plan.